jonfernq/News-Automation/CriticalApproaches/README.md

 ### Communities of Scholarship

-Science began in communities of scientists exchanging ideas in small societies such as the royal society:
+Science began in communities of scientists exchanging ideas in small societies such as the royal society, of which Isaac Newton served as a president and Robert Boyle was an early member:

 "The Royal Society...
 Founded on 28 November 1660 [362 years ago], it was granted a royal charter by King Charles II as The Royal Society and is the oldest continuously existing scientific academy in the world."
 (Source: [Wikipedia](https://en.wikipedia.org/wiki/Royal_Society))

-Isaac Newton served as a president and Robert Boyle was an early member.
+This relatively ancient form of scholarly exchange might be well-suited to many contexts of science and scholarship today.

-There are many oontexts of science and scholarship for which this form of scholarly exchange might be suited, including graduate student publication and in small limited disciplines that cannot even support academic journals run by publishers.
-The discipline or scholarly focus of pre-modern Burmese and Southeast Asian history that I have actively published in, is arguably of this type with scholars having to search for possibly related journals to publish in.
+This might include graduate student publication and publication in small limited disciplines that cannot even support academic journals run by publishers.

+The discipline or scholarly focus of pre-modern Burmese and Southeast Asian history that I have actively published in, is arguably of this type, with scholars having to search for possibly related journals to publish in, and almost no conceivable opportunities for scholars actually living locally in the country under study.

 However, the [SOAS Bulletin of Burma Research (SBBR)](https://en.wikipedia.org/wiki/SOAS_Bulletin_of_Burma_Research) for a time provided a community of scholars with a platform to publish on.

-The journal that claims to be the premier journal in the field is now firmly ensconced behind a paywall making it inaccessible to the people of Burma, the subject of its research.
+The once open-access journal that claims to be the premier journal in the field is now firmly ensconced behind a paywall making it inaccessible to the people of Burma, the subject of its research.

 **Journal of Burma Studies**